Éric Dubois: Playing career

 Dubois played his entire junior career with the Laval Titan of the Quebec Major Junior Hockey League (QMJHL) from 1986 to 1991, during which the Titan captured two league titles (1988–89 and 1990–91).
 Over five full seasons, he amassed 222 points in 321 regular season games and earned QMJHL First Team All-Star honours in 1988–89.

 After being drafted by the Quebec Nordiques of the National Hockey League (NHL) in the fourth round of the 1989 Entry Draft, Dubois went on to play seven seasons in the minor leagues from 1991 to 1997, primarily with the IHL's Atlanta Knights, Chicago Wolves, and Manitoba Moose.
 This included a Turner Cup championship with the Knights in 1994.
 He also played another five seasons in Europe, including three in the DEL and two more in British Ice Hockey Superleague.
 He retired from full-time professional hockey in 2002, but played one season for the semi-professional Sorel Royaux before retiring for good.

 Coaching career

-After the end of his playing career, Dubois spent eleven seasons coaching in the QMJHL, including five full seasons as a head coach, with the Baie-Comeau Drakkar, Acadie-Bathurst Titan, and Rimouski Oceanic.
+After the end of his playing career, Dubois spent eleven seasons coaching in the QMJHL, including five full seasons as a head coach, with the Baie-Comeau Drakkar, Acadie-Bathurst Titan, and Rimouski Océanic.
 He was hired as an assistant coach by the Manitoba Moose, now the AHL affiliate of the NHL's Winnipeg Jets, prior to the 2016–17 season.

 Personal life

 Dubois and his wife, Jill, currently make their home in Winnipeg, Manitoba.
-They have two children, one of whom is Winnipeg Jets player Pierre-Luc Dubois.
+They have two children, one of whom is Washington Capitals player Pierre-Luc Dubois.